 What Treatment Options Are Available For Well Water With High Levels Of Antimony?

 Chemical precipitation agents, such as lime (calcium hydroxide) and sodium sulfide, can be added to water to react with antimony ions and form insoluble compounds or precipitates.
 These precipitated solids can then be separated through sedimentation, filtration, or other separation methods.

-See also What Are The Health Effects Of Well Water With High Levels Of Acrylonitrile?
+See also Are There Guidelines For Well Water With High Levels Of Ethylene Dibromide (EDB)?

+What Treatment Options Are Available For Well Water With High Levels Of Antimony?